 I’m happy to report that not only did I wear a bodysuit to work out in public and live to tell the tale—and 6 times over, no less—but I’m actually now so into them, that I don’t know why it took this love affair so long to develop in the first place.
 The draw, at the most basic level, is all about convenience.
 I wanted to be able to slip into an outfit that needed zero work: no riding-up tanks or falling-down leggings allowed.
 I’m not sure it’s totally true, but I even felt like I actually got a better workout in a bodysuit.
 And isn’t how you feel really all that matters, anyhow?

 Over the past month, I’ve pretty much tried it all when it comes to what I’m lovingly calling workout onesies.
 I’ve gone for thong leotards (with super-cute leggings to match, of course!), performance one-pieces that I’ve taken to yoga and out to dinner with equal ease, and full-body catsuits that make me feel kind of invincible.
 Ready for the same?
 Keep on scrolling.

 For the days you want a little extra support: This activewear brand certainly knows what a girl is looking for in activewear—especially when it comes to more exposed pieces like a bodysuit.
-With this unitard, the fabric is thicker, yet still sweat-wicking, and it boasts a super-cool open back that’ll help you keep your cool even during the hottest yoga class.
-Koral Jet Evanesce Jumpsuit, $155.
+This unitard boasts a super-cool open back that’ll help you keep your cool even during the hottest yoga class.

 Loading More Posts...